Zero Girl: Plot

 The plot concerns high school student Amy Smootster, and her attempts to start a relationship with her guidance counselor Tim.
 Another plot thread follows her relationship with circles and squares – it seems that circular objects tend to help or defend her, while squares try to hurt her.
 All of this has something to do with her feet producing copious but never-defined fluid when she feels shame.

-There was a five-issue follow-up story, set fifteen years later, called Zero Girl: Full Circle, which put Amy and Tim in the background and focused on Tim's daughter, Nikki.
+A five-issue follow-up story, set fifteen years later, called Zero Girl: Full Circle, put Amy and Tim in the background and focused on Tim's daughter, Nikki.

 Allusions

 This work contains one reference to Kieth's most famous work, The Maxx – Tim describes that he bought his yellow bug from "that chick named Julie" (a character in The Maxx).
 When Amy asks for clarification, Tim replies, "That's another story".

-The character "Jim" who makes a brief cameo in Zero Girl: Full Circle, is Sarah's friend Jimmy from The Maxx.
+The character "Jim" who makes a brief cameo in Zero Girl: Full Circle is Sarah's friend Jimmy from The Maxx.